lf-edge/eve/docs/ECOS.md

 The controller drives the ECO state transitions via the configuration.
 These state transitions are described below.
 Due to the eventual consistency model, a new configuration may result in zero or more state transitions for a given ECO.

 * Prepare an ECO
-  * The ECI(s) is transfer'ed to EVE's storage area and resources required for the ECO are reserved.
+  * The ECI(s) is transferred to EVE's storage area and resources required for the ECO are reserved.
   * EVE performs the operations to "prepare an ECO" for each entry in the array of ECO's in the new configuration and not present in older configuration.

 * Start an ECO